 The 2017 Rules do not have separate provisions for sale of medical devices.
-The provisions related to sale of drugs other than homeopathic medicines under the D&C Rules will apply to medical device as if inserted within the 2017 Rules.
-All licenses for sale of drugs other than homeopathic medicines issued prior to commencement of 2017 Rules shall be deemed to be valid for sale of medical devices as well.
+The provisions related to sale of drugs other than homeopathic medicines under the D&C Rules will apply to medical device as if inserted within the 2017 Rules.30 All licenses for sale of drugs other than homeopathic medicines issued prior to commencement of 2017 Rules shall be deemed to be valid for sale of medical devices as well.31

 The 2017 Rules do, however, address a practical difficulty faced by many distributors in India.
 Implantable medical devices cannot be self-administered and therefore are seldom bought at retail.
 They are stocked by hospitals for clinical use as and when required.
 The hospitals sell the medical device to the patient directly on a unit basis or as part of treatment package.
 However, considering the medical devices are expensive and its demand is difficult to predict, hospitals are hesitant to purchase medical devices in large quantities.
 At the same time, some of the medical devices are critical and may be required on short notice, therefore it is in hospital's and patients' interest that the hospital maintains a large stock of medical devices.
-As a solution to this dilemma, the distributors transfer a sizeable stock of the medical devices to the hospital requires a medical devices, it uses it from the stock.
+As a solution to this dilemma, the distributors transfer a sizeable stock of the medical devices to the hospital through a stock transfer.
+A stock transfer is not a sale, it is merely transfer of stock.
+As and when the hospital requires a medical devices, it uses it from the stock.
 The distributor then charges the hospital on the basis of its use.
 All the unused stock is later re-transferred to the distributor.
 The proof of stock-transfer of medical devices by distributor to the hospital is a delivery note.

 The D&C Rules requires that any sale or distribution should be recorded by the distributor.
 A stock transfer is not a sale or distribution, therefore it is not recorded by the distributor.
 However, the presence of stock at the hospital may be interpreted as an act of distribution.
 This can lead to unnecessary investigation against the distributors by the licensing authority.
-In order to resolve this complication, the 2017 Rules have permitted supply of implantable medical devices against a delivery note (challan).
+In order to resolve this complication, the 2017 Rules have permitted supply of implantable medical devices against a delivery note (challan).32